Beretta APX-A1 Tactical FDE full-size with DPM System

 Frequently Asked Questions

-To perform an easier takedown of the Beretta APX-A1, pull the slide slightly out of battery, locate the striker release pin on the right side, and press it with a pen or punch.
-This releases the striker, allowing you to then press the takedown button and slide stop simultaneously to remove the slide.
+To disassemble the Beretta APX-A1 without pulling the trigger, slightly pull the slide out of battery, then press the striker release pin on the right side of the frame.
+This releases the striker, allowing you to press the takedown button and slide stop simultaneously to remove the slide.

-What are the key features of the Beretta APX-A1 Tactical model?
+What are the key features of the Beretta APX-A1 Tactical FDE model?

 More Gunsmithing & DIY Videos You Might Like